OpenTOSCA/install.opentosca.org/index.md

 ### General Remarks

+- It is recommended that your host or virtual machine has at least 4GB of memory
 - Make sure following ports in your environment are free in order to start OpenTOSCA properly:
   - `1337`
   - `8080-8088`